masoumian/masoumian.github.io/_pages/about.md

   image_circular: false # crops the image to make it circular
   more_info: >
     <p>Email: amasoumi@ualberta.ca</p>
-    <p></p>
+    <p>Office: 1-24 Athabasca Hall, CS Department, University of Alberta, Edmonton, Canada</p>
-    <p>Office: ATH 1-24, University of Alberta</p>
+    <p>T6G 2E8</p>

 news: false # includes a list of news items
-selected_papers: true # includes a list of papers marked as "selected={true}"
+selected_papers: false # includes a list of papers marked as "selected={true}"
-social: false # includes social icons at the bottom of the page
+social: true # includes social icons at the bottom of the page
 ---

 Hi!
 I'm Alireza, a second-year master's student in computing science at the University of Alberta, working under the supervision of [James Wright](https://jrwright.info/).
 I obtained my bachelor's in Electrical Engineering and Mathematics (minor degree) from Sharif University of Technology in Iran.

-I work in the intersection of Game Theory and RL theory.
-I'm also a fan of online decision-making (preferably under uncertainty and by multiple agents!), mechanism design, and statistical learning.
+I am interested in sequential decision-making under uncertainty and (preferably!) by multiple agents.
+This implies working in the intersection of Game Theory and RL theory.
+Learning in Games and Multi Agent Reinforcement Learning (MARL) are close keywords.
+I'm also a fan of mechanism design, and statistical learning.

 <!-- Write your biography here.
 Tell the world about yourself.
 Link to your favorite [subreddit](http://reddit.com).
 You can put a picture in, too.
 The code is already in, just name your picture `prof_pic.jpg` and put it in the `img/` folder.